govau/oneAPS-website/client/src/pages/help-pages/5-onboarding.md

 ## Contact the APSC

-When you have chosen and notified your opportunity participant, please contact our team at [specialist.advice@apsc.gov.au](mailto:specialist.advice@apsc.gov.au "email") team to let us know.
+When you have chosen and notified your opportunity participant, please contact our team at [specialist.advice@apsc.gov.au](mailto:specialist.advice@apsc.gov.au "email") to let us know.

 ## <span id="before_the_move">Before the move</span>